-- 19. Where appropriate: vulnerable claimants who need help to complete an ESA50 (Consideration before making a referral).
-NB The claimant must be made aware that the Visiting Officer will provide a transcribing service only to help manage their expectations of the Visiting Officers role in supporting them. - 20.
+Where appropriate: Visit to vulnerable claimants needing help to complete an ESA50 (Consideration before making a referral(link is external)).

+Note: Make the claimant aware that the Visiting Officer will provide a transcribing service only to help manage their expectations of the Visiting Officers role in supporting them.

 Aim of visit: to provide a transcribing service to complete an ESA50 recording exactly what the claimant says in response to the questions as worded on their questionnaire.
-Refer to the attached link Baselined Core visit guidance- ESA50 for guidance
+Refer to the Baselined Core visit guidance- ESA50(link is external)